OWASP/SecureCodingDojo/README.md

 - Copy ./trainingportal/config.js.sample to ./trainingportal/config.js
 - Copy ./trainingportal/challengeSecrets.json.sample to ./trainingportal/challengeSecrets.json
 - Copy ./insecureinc/src/inc/insecure/code.properties.sample to ./insecureinc/src/inc/insecure/code.properties
-- Open ./trainingportal/encryptConfigs.js fill in db password etc and debug the script to generate encrypted configuration settings
+- Open ./trainingportal/encryptConfigs.js, fill in db password; etc. and debug the script in VSCode to generate encrypted configuration settings in the Console.
-- Copy the console output to each corresponding file
+- Copy the Console output to each corresponding file.
 - Delete passwords from the encryptConfigs.js

-NOTE: Google authentication is also available but commented out, see server.js if you want to enable it instead and encrypt google pass correspondingly
+NOTE: Google authentication is also available but commented out, see server.js if you want to enable it instead and encrypt google oauth secret correspondingly

-- Open server.js and run it (at the first run the DB tables will get created)
+- Open ./trainingportal/server.js and debug it in VSCode (at the first run the DB tables will get created)
 - The trainingportal server will be running on http://localhost:8081/

 Insecure.Inc
-- Add a Tomcat 8.0 server you have installed
+- Add a Tomcat 8.0 server you have installed to your Eclipse > Servers view
 - Import the insecureinc project into your Workspace (Import > Import > Existing Projects into Workspace)
 - Debug on server
 - The Insecure.Inc website will be running on http://localhost:8080/InsecureInc